radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 ## Recommendations for Securing Data in Transit - SSL/TLS Settings

+The following topics provide general guidance about how to secure data-in-transit in RadiantOne.

 By default, only SSL-enabled endpoints are accessible to the RadiantOne Service.